LibrePass/LibrePass-Docs/docs/api/auth.md

 # Auth Endpoint

-## Auth

 The `Auth` endpoint is designed to handle user authentication-related actions for the LibrePass application.
 This includes user registration, login, two-factor authentication, password hint requests, email verification, and other related functionalities.

-### Endpoints
+## Endpoints

-#### Register
+### Register

+Create a new account and send a verification email.

 **Endpoint:** `POST /api/auth/register`

-**Description:** Allows users to register with the application, generating a verification token for email verification.

 **Request:**